aresrpg/aresrpg-world/README.md

-# service-starter
+# aresrpg-world

-A boilerplate for js microservice
+This library is a world generator for AresRPG